GISdevio/tools4msp_geoplatform/README.md

 - `--geodbpwd`: GeoNode data DB user role's password.
 A random value is set if left empty
 - `--clientid`: Client id of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty
 - `--clientsecret`: Client secret of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty
+- `--tools4msp_admin_token`: Admin token of Tools4MSP APIs.
+A random value is set if left empty
 ```bash
   docker compose build
   docker compose up -d